sachin303/tfs-jira-server-side-extension/README.md

 # tfs-jira-server-side-extension
 A Tfs server handler which subscribes to tfs CheckinNotification event, retrieve changesets details and create Web Issue link in Jira Issue.

-# Summary
-As we have moved our agile planning from TFS to Jira, we are still TFS for its other features such as version control, Build and test management.

 ## Associate TFS changeset with Jira Issues